Traewelling/traewelling/privacypolicy_en.md

 stored personal data, the origin of the data, its recipients and the purpose of the data processing and, if applicable, a right to correction, blocking or deletion of this data.

-Explicitly _not_ deleted: Tweets and Toots that have been shared on external platforms.
+Explicitly _not_ deleted: Toots that have been shared on external platforms.

 If you decide not to delete the statuses when deleting your account, they will continue to exist anonymously and cannot be traced back to you.
 A subsequent deletion of the statuses is no longer possible after deletion of the account.